dakoto747/react-native-twitter-signin/README.md

  - Link RNTwitterSignIn.xcodeproj by running `react-native link react-native-twitter-signin`
  - Download TwitterKit 3.0 from here https://ton.twimg.com/syndication/twitterkit/ios/3.0.3-update/TwitterKitManual.zip
  - Add TwitterKit, TwitterCore and 2 other bundle files into Xcode project
+ - Add SafariServices Framework into the XCode Project(Project Navigator > Build Phases > Link Binary with Libraries > click on the little + sign at the bottom and search for it in the popup window)
  - Configure Info.Plist like below, replace `<consumerKey>` with your own key:

 ```